HoTT/Coq-HoTT/STYLE.md

 of a bug in Coq is when you get a message about an "Anomaly", but a bug can also be unjustifiable behavior.
-If you aren't sure whether something is a bug in Coq, feel free to [open an issue][new issue] about it on the HoTT GitHub project.
+If you aren't sure whether something is a bug in Coq, feel free to [open an issue][new issue] about it on the Coq-HoTT GitHub project.

 [new issue]: https://github.com/HoTT/HoTT/issues/new

 ### 1.13.1.
 Reporting bugs ###

 Bugs in Coq should be reported on the [Coq bug tracker][bugs].
-You should probably search the tracker first to see whether your bug has already been reported.
+You should search the tracker first to see whether your bug has already been reported.

 After reporting a bug, you may need to add a temporary workaround to